MartinKHovden/m3h3/docs/source/electro_guide.rst

 Setting up the mesh
 ======================
 The first step is to set up the computational domain of interest.
-This is done by creating a mesh using the functionality of fenics.
+This is done by creating a mesh using the functionality of FEniCS.
 All fenics mesh functions are included in the initial import of m3h3.

 Setting up a simple mesh can easily be done by using the functionality from
-feincs:
+FEniCS:

 .. code-block:: python